Equality and Diversity

 In order to understand our staff demographics we annually undertake a voluntary staff survey, the findings of which can be viewed HERE

-The office comprises 21 full time members of staff and 2 part-time members of staff.
+The office comprises 29 full time members of staff.

 View the OPCC organisation structure chart